 SETTING RULES AND ENSURING THAT THEY ARE CLEAR AND COHERENT

 Efficient building regulation starts with establishing a coherent body of rules that defines what is required from builders.
-Today, more than 120 economies around the world have a comprehensive set of building rules in the form of building codes and laws that regulate all aspects of the construction process.
-But simply providing rules is not enough as unclear regulations may not only cause confusion on how to proceed but also increase opportunities for corruption, disputes and unnecessary delays.
-Laying out a clear list of documents and preapprovals required before applying for a building permit and providing applicants with the required fees and how they are calculated are first steps towards achieving clarity, consistency and transparency.
+Today more than 159 economies around the world have a comprehensive set of building rules in the form of building codes and laws that regulate all aspects of the construction process.
+But merely providing rules is not enough.
+Unclear regulations may not only cause confusion on how to proceed but also increase opportunities for corruption, disputes and unnecessary delays.
+Laying out a clear list of documents and preapprovals required before a building permit application can be submitted and providing applicants with information on the required fees and how they are calculated are the first steps toward achieving clarity, consistency and transparency.

 Economies must also ensure that, when rules are adopted, they are enforced in practice.
-In Nepal for instance, a national building code was adopted in 1994 but never implemented nor abided by in practice.
-As a result, buildings were being erected without much concern for safety, in a country with a history of high magnitude earthquakes.
+In Nepal, for example, a national building code was ratified in 1994 but never implemented or abided by in practice.
+As a result, construction proceeded with little concern for safety in a country vulnerable to high magnitude earthquakes.
 Two decades later, Nepal has implemented a system that automatically checks for compliance with the National Building Code.
 Implementation must also be uniform throughout the country as local authorities may interpret the rules differently.
-In the Philippines, a national building code exists since 1977 but rules vary substantially among cities.
-For example, according to a 2011 subnational Doing Business report, it takes 25 procedures and 85 days for an entrepreneur in Taguig to complete all construction permitting formalities but 36 procedures and 148 days for one in Pasig (1).
+In Colombia, a national law was enacted in 2016 which introduced stricter construction standards and established measures to increase oversight of building safety and quality.
+Implementation rules, however, vary substantially among cities.
+For example, according to the 2017 subnational Doing Business study on Colombia, it takes 13 procedures and 132 days on average for an entrepreneur in Bogotá to complete all construction permitting formalities but 18 procedures and 315 days on average for an entrepreneur in Cali (1).

-But simply making building regulations available is not enough if the requirements for obtaining a building permit are not clearly laid out in the regulations (or on a website or in a pamphlet).
-Applicants need to have a list of the documents and preapprovals required before applying, so as to avoid situations where the permit-issuing authority can arbitrarily impose additional requirements.
+Making building regulations available is not enough if the requirements for obtaining a building permit are not clearly laid out in regulation (or on a website or in a pamphlet).
+Applicants need to have a list of the documents and preapprovals required before applying for a permit to avoid situations where the permit-issuing authority can arbitrarily impose additional requirements.
 And applicants need to be aware of the required fees and how they are calculated.

-Beyond good regulations, an effective inspection system is also critical in protecting public safety.
-Without an inspection system in place, there is no mechanism to ensure that buildings comply with proper safety standards, increasing the chances of structural defects.
-And as a first step, having technical experts review the proposed plans before construction even begins can reduce the risk of structural failures later on.
+Beyond good regulation, an effective inspection system is also critical in protecting public safety.
+Without one, there is no mechanism to ensure that buildings comply with proper safety standards, increasing the chances of structural defects.
+Indeed, having technical experts review the proposed plans before construction even begins can reduce the risk of structural failures later on.

 IMPROVING TRANSPARENCY AND FACILITATING ACCESS TO REGULATIONS

-Ensuring access to applicable regulations is a powerful tool to strengthen accountability in both the private and public sectors while reducing opportunities for corruption and abusive practices that prevail in opaque business environments.
-Moreover, according to a case-study published in the Doing Business 2013 report, economies with a greater access to regulatory information tend to have more efficient regulatory processes and lower regulatory compliance costs (2).
-In today’s digital age, it is even more important and also much easier to disseminate information quickly and on a wide scale.
+Ensuring open access to relevant regulations can act as a powerful tool to strengthen accountability in both the private and public sectors while the corruption and abusive practices prevalent in opaque business environments.
+According to a case-study published in Doing Business 2013, economies with a greater access to regulatory information tend to have more efficient regulatory processes and lower regulatory compliance costs (2).
+In today’s digital age it is even more important, and much easier, to disseminate information quickly and on a wide scale.

-To measure the transparency of building regulations, Doing Business looks at whether the regulations are available online, or at the relevant permit-issuing agency free of charge or are distributed through an official gazette or must be purchased.
-Today, 179 economies have made all or parts of their building regulations available to the public through various channels, and 164 have published them online, making it increasingly easier to understand the different requirements of the construction permitting process and to comply with the applicable regulations.
+To measure transparency, Doing Business looks at whether building regulations are available online or from the relevant permit-issuing agency free of charge and whether they are distributed through an official gazette or must be purchased.
+Today, 185 economies have made all or parts of their building regulations available to the public through various channels—172 have published them online—making it easier to understand the different requirements of the construction permitting process and to comply with applicable regulations.

 How easy it is to access regulations varies from one economy to another.
-For example, the documents made available can range from copies of building laws to simplified checklists of documents and approvals to be obtained before applying for a building permit.
-Some economies also centralize all the documents relevant for construction permits in a single website, making targeted and comprehensive information available to users.
-For example, the United Kingdom provides an online portal where all legislation as well as good practices can be easily accessed, in addition to guidelines on how to get approval for a building project.
-It is also important that the published documents be updated on a systematic and timely fashion to reflect changes in regulations and inform professionals of new standards and laws.
+The documents made available can range from copies of building laws to simplified checklists of documents and approvals to be obtained before applying for a building permit.
+Some economies centralize all the documents relevant for construction permits in a single website, making targeted and comprehensive information available to users.
+The United Kingdom, for example, provides an online portal where all legislation, as well as good practices, can be easily accessed, in addition to guidelines on how to get approval for a building project.
+To convey changes in regulation and inform professionals of new standards and laws, it is also important that published documents be updated in a systematic and timely fashion.

 ENSURING THAT BUILDING QUALITY CONTROL AND SAFETY MECHANISMS ARE IN PLACE

-Quality is a crucial component of the construction permitting system.
-The building quality control index assesses both quality control and safety mechanisms by evaluating quality control before, during and after construction, liability and insurance regimes as well as professional certifications.
+Quality control is a crucial component of the construction permitting system.
+The building quality control index measures both quality control and safety mechanisms by evaluating quality control before, during and after construction.
+It also assesses liability and insurance regimes and professional certifications.
 Indeed, beyond a sound regulatory framework, an effective inspection and supervision system is also critical in protecting public safety.
 Without an inspection system in place, there is no mechanism to ensure that buildings comply with proper safety standards, thereby increasing the chances of structural defects.

-As a first step, having technical experts review the proposed plans before construction can reduce the risk of structural failures later.
-This is strengthened by regular inspections during construction to unveil defects that can be remedied easily at that stage.
+Having technical experts review the proposed plans before construction begins can reduce the risk of structural failures later.
+Regular inspections during construction to uncover potential defects—which can be remedied easily at an early stage—further mitigate this risk.
 However, some defects are only discovered long after the building has been occupied.
 Remedying defects at that stage can be both costly and time-consuming.
-Therefore, it is important that the responsible party be held liable not only by contract but also by law for an adequate time period.
-Moreover, the parties involved in the building design, supervision and construction should be required to obtain an insurance to cover the costs of any latent defects.
-To date, more than 121 countries have introduced provisions to protect building owners against latent defects but only 45 of them mandate the parties involved in the building construction to obtain an insurance to cover such costs.
+Therefore, it is important that the responsible party be held liable not only by contract but also by law for an adequate period.
+Moreover, the parties involved in the building design, supervision and construction should be required to obtain insurance to cover the costs of any latent defects.
+To date, more than 131 economies have introduced provisions to protect building owners against latent defects, but only 29 of them mandate that the parties involved in the building construction obtain insurance to cover such costs.

 DIFFERENTIATING PROJECTS BY RISK

-Not all building projects are associated with the same social, cultural, economic or environmental risks.
-The construction of a hospital or skyscraper cannot be compared with the construction of a 2-story commercial warehouse.
+Not all building projects are subject to the same social, cultural, economic or environmental risks.
+The construction of a hospital or skyscraper is not comparable to that of a two-story commercial warehouse.
 Therefore, it is important to implement rigorous yet differentiated construction permitting processes to treat buildings according to their risk level and location.
-Worldwide, the main criteria used to classify a construction project by its potential risk are based on the building’s use, location and size.
-Today, several economies measured by Doing Business have a risk-differentiated approach and 15 have implemented risk-based inspections.
+Worldwide, the main criteria used to classify a construction project by its potential risk are the building’s use, location and size.
+Today, several economies measured by Doing Business have a risk-differentiated approach and 18 have implemented risk-based inspections.

-Simple or low-risk buildings require less documentation than more complex structures and can be approved faster.
-This saves time for both entrepreneurs and authorities and allows them to channel their efforts and resources more efficiently.
-Ukraine provides a good example.
-In mid-2012, the government adopted a risk-based approval system, classifying construction projects into 5 categories based on their complexity, with categories 1–3 being simpler buildings.
-This has simplified the process and streamlined the procedures needed to obtain construction permits for less complex buildings.
+Simple, low-risk buildings require less documentation than more complex structures and can be approved faster, saving time for both entrepreneurs and authorities by allowing them to channel their efforts and resources more efficiently.
+Rwanda adopted a risk-based inspections system in May 2017 that provides specific guidance on inspections by building type in relation to anticipated risks and the complexity of the construction.
+This system has simplified the process and streamlined the procedures needed to obtain construction permits for less complex buildings.

-Inspections are another area where risk differentiation should be applied, with more involvement of the private sector.
-For example, in the United Kingdom, the Department for Communities and Local Government partnered with the private sector to develop a risk assessment tool for building inspectors.
+Inspections are another area where risk differentiation should be applied, and greater involvement of the private sector should be encouraged.
+In the United Kingdom, the Department for Communities and Local Government partnered with the private sector to develop a risk assessment tool for building inspectors.
 High-risk projects such as hotels and movie theaters would have at least as many inspections as low-risk projects at key stages of construction—and, in most cases, would require additional inspections to comply with safety regulations.
-The use of risk assessment has improved the inspection system, eliminating 8 procedures and 49 days from the construction permitting process since 2008, as measured by Doing Business (3).
+The use of risk assessment has improved the inspection system, eliminating eight procedures and 49 days from the construction permitting process as measured by Doing Business since 2008 (3).

 USING ONE-STOP SHOPS TO IMPROVE COORDINATION AND INCREASE EFFICIENCY

-Building approvals tend to require technical oversight by multiple agencies, and one way to simplify this process is by establishing one-stop shops.
-Today, around 24 economies around the world have a one-stop shop for construction permitting.
+Building approvals tend to require technical oversight by multiple agencies.
+An effective way of simplifying this process is by establishing one-stop shops.
+Today 26 economies around the world have a one-stop shop for construction permits.
 However, the success of one-stop shops hinges upon efficient coordination among all agencies involved and often requires overarching legislation that ensures information sharing and establishes oversight mechanisms.
-In Tanzania for example, better coordination among all agencies has increased the efficiency of its one-stop shop, thus decreasing the time to complete construction permits’ procedures by 52 days.
+In Tanzania, improved intra-agency coordination has increased the efficiency of its one-stop shop, reducing the time to complete construction permitting procedures by 52 days.

-More recently, some economies introduced one-stop shops online, allowing for an even faster, simpler and more convenient service for permit applicants.
-For instance, Singapore introduced CORENET (Construction and Real Estate Network) e-Submission System in 2013 , which has streamlined the process for building professionals to request and obtain several approvals from different authorities.
-Services such as obtaining building and fire safety plans approval, as well as commencement permits, environmental and parking clearances and workplace safety and health notifications can all be done through CORENET.
+More recently, some economies have introduced web-based one-stop shops, allowing for an even faster, simpler and more convenient service for permit applicants.
+Singapore, for example, introduced the CORENET (Construction and Real Estate Network) e-Submission System in 2013.
+The system has streamlined the process of requesting various approvals from different authorities.
+Obtaining approvals for building and fire safety plans, as well as commencement permits, environmental and parking clearances and workplace safety and health notifications can all be done through CORENET.

-3. Under the Doing Business methodology, if a private inspection firm is hired, only 1 procedure is recorded for the firm.
+3. .
+Under the Doing Business methodology, if a private inspection firm is hired, only one procedure is recorded for the firm.
 Subsequent inspections are not recorded.
 Private inspection firms tend to operate more efficiently than government agencies that conduct inspections because government agencies usually conduct other tasks as well.
-Furthermore, there is generally less opportunity for rent seeking with private firms.
+Furthermore, there is generally less opportunity for rent-seeking with private firms.